Tr0f1k/UND1C1-Port/README.md

 3) Fixed a bug when the squares with players available to dribble through were not changing background to blue
 4) After clicking on a player, information about his skills will appear under the stats.
 More improvements to come

+## 04/12/2023

+1) Made it possible for players who remained with the ball to move by 1 square after tackle or dribble

 # P.S.

 Again, I want to address the fact that this is intended only as a project to gain experience, and there was no personal gain in thought.
 If you'll like how this game works, consider checking it out via https://www.und1c1.com/ .